Opinion | Trump’s contempt for democratic norms could haunt us for years

 But Trump is attacking, defaming and delegitimizing U.S. elections in a manner unprecedented in the country’s history.
 His obstructionism won’t keep him in power, but it will deeply wound America’s democratic culture.
 He is whipping his base into a frenzy about a stolen election, and few of them are going to change their minds because of court decisions and recounts.
 The conspiracy theory of the stolen election of 2020 is here to stay.

-A reminder: whatever one may say about Democratic anger and allegations after 2016, Hillary Clinton conceded to Trump the night of the election and made her formal concession speech the next day, saying, “I congratulated Donald Trump and offered to work with him on behalf of our country.
+A reminder: Whatever one may say about Democratic anger and allegations after 2016, Hillary Clinton conceded to Trump the night of the election and made her formal concession speech the next day, saying, “I congratulated Donald Trump and offered to work with him on behalf of our country.
 I hope that he will be a successful president for all Americans.”
-The following day, President Barack Obama invited Trump to the White House, spent an hour and a half talking with him, and promised full cooperation for a successful transition.
+The following day, President Barack Obama invited Trump to the White House, spent an hour and a half talking with him and promised full cooperation for a successful transition.

 The historical parallel that seems most appropriate today is a very dark one.
 After Germany surrendered at the end of World War I, ultra-right-wing groups concocted the myth that Germany was actually on the verge of winning the war in November 1918 but surrendered because of a conspiracy to destroy the country plotted by certain communists and Jews.
 In his book, “The Death of Democracy,” historian Benjamin Carter Hett explains why this “stab in the back” theory endured: “The trauma of defeat left millions of Germans believing a particular narrative about the war not because it was demonstrably true, but because it was emotionally necessary.”
 Adolf Hitler often raised the topic during his rise to power.
 During a 1922 speech, he said, “We must call to account the November criminals of 1918.
 It cannot be that two million Germans should have fallen in vain and that afterwards one should sit down as friends at the same table with traitors.
 No, we do not pardon, we demand — Vengeance!”